magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 Any other operations (like delete) will not be stored in register 0.

-One last tip, while in insert mode, you can quickly paste the text you just yanked using `Ctrl-R 0`.

 #### The Non-zero Numbered Registers

 When you change or delete a text that is at least **one line long**, that text will be stored in the numbered registers 1-9 sorted by the most recent.

 As a side note, these numbered registers are automatically incremented when using the dot command.
-If your numbered register one (`"1`) contains "line one", register two (`"2`) "line two", and register three (`"3`) "line three", you can paste them sequentially with this trick:
-- Do `"1P` to paste the content from the numbered register one ("1).
-- Do `.` to paste the content from the numbered register two ("2).
-- Do `.` to paste the content from the numbered register three ("3).

 ### The Small Delete Register